borkdude/blog/posts/babashka-news-jan-2023.md

 ### Articles

+One new book this month:

 - [Babooka: write command line Clojure](https://www.braveclojure.com/quests/babooka/) by Daniel Higginbotham

+and several blog posts:

 - [Blambda analyses sites](https://jmglov.net/blog/2023-01-04-blambda-analyses-sites.html) by Josh Glover
 - [Babashka: How GraalVM Helped Create a Fast-Starting Scripting Environment for Clojure](https://logico-jp.io/2023/01/07/babashka-how-graalvm-helped-create-a-fast-starting-scripting-environment-for-clojure/) in Japanese
 - [The wizard of HOP - How we built the web based HOP CLI Settings Editor using Babashka and Scittle](https://www.gethop.dev/post/the-wizard-of-hop-how-we-built-the-web-based-hop-cli-settings-editor-using-babashka-and-scittle) by Bingen Galartza